Perez homers, Seager answers in M’s 4-3 win over Royals

 UP NEXT

 Royals: After an off day, Kansas City hosts Cleveland on Tuesday night in the opener of a three-game series.
-The Royals did not announced a starter.
 RHP Zach Plesac (8-4, 4.78 ERA) pitches for the Indians.

 Mariners: RHP Chris Flexen (11-5, 3.54 ERA) starts Monday night in the opener of a three-game set against AL West-leading Houston.
 Seattle is 17-7 when Flexen starts.